grinnell-cs/csc151-images/_readings/conditionals.md

 clause has its own open and close square brackets (or open and close parenthesis).
 Typically, the guard has parentheses, unless it's the `else` clause.
 Make sure to include both sets.

-Remember that DrRacket's "reindent" feature (<kbd>Ctrl</kbd>-<kbd>I</kbd>) helps you see if you've matched your parenthesis correctly.
-If the indentation looks correct, the parentheses are likely correct.
-If the indentation does not look correct, you should have a clue about missing parentheses.

 ## Expressing conditional computation with `and` and `or`